architecture v1_transparent.png

 Arkade Operator

-The Arkade Operator coordinates Arkade’s virtual execution environment through a modular architecture that separates core functions: transaction validation, batch creation, liquidity provisioning, and system coordination.
-The operator validates incoming transactions against the current VTXO set, forwards valid requests to the Arkade Signer for cosigning, and aggregates multiple user operations into single onchain commitment transactions.
+Transaction Validation and Batch Creation.
+The operator validates incoming transactions against the current VTXO set, forwards valid requests to the Arkade Signer for cosigning, and aggregates multiple user operations into a single batch output which eventually gets anchored onchain via a commitment transaction.

 The operator’s role is designed with strict boundaries.
 It cannot unilaterally spend user VTXOs or override unilateral exit paths, as these are secured by presigned transaction trees that users control independently.